JonathanMagnan/ireviewapple.com/pages/documentations/ipads-pricing.md

 # iPad models price list:

-Apple sells several different iPad models.
-The following list will guide you through stores and prices.
+Choosing an iPad can be hard since Apple continues to develop different models and versions.
+That said, the following list will guide you through stores and prices.

 ## Price compare for iPad Air 10.5"( 3rd Generation)